NeoclassicVII/Metalbot-VII/README.md

 - Ability to add new genres by the user
 - More info about genres ect.
 (In process)

+[In Process]
+- Fixed some bugs with wikipedia
+- Working on LastFM and Metal-Archive etc.
+- Working on design
+- Adding new bands
+- Adding more info etc.

 Tips:
 - Type the name of the genre (option N°2) fully and correctly!